Social Connectedness Project Hawkesbury

 Improving Social Connections for Older People in the Hawkesbury

-In response to these ongoing issues, we have been working in partnership with the Australian College of Mental Health Nurses to pilot a project designed with sustainable ways to improve social connectedness of older people.
+Older people without adequate social connections have an increased risk of poorer mental health and well-being which negatively impacts on their physical health and use of health services.
+In response to these ongoing issues, we have been working in partnership with the Australian College of Mental Health Nurses to pilot a sustainable project designed to improve social connectedness of older people.
 This project is aimed at reducing isolation and loneliness through the implementation of a compassionate community approach in the Hawkesbury region.

 If you would like to find out more about the Improving Social Connections for Older People in the Hawkesbury Project or how you can become involved, contact the Project Officer on 02 4708 8100.